 Our Group has an independent financial system and makes financial decisions according to our own business need.
 We have sufficient capital to operate our business independently and have adequate internal resources and credit profile to support our daily operations.
-During the Track Record Period and up to the Latest Practicable Date, our Group had relied principally on cash generated from operations and our banking facilities to carry on business and it is expected to continue after the Listing.
+During the Track Record Period and up to the Latest Practicable Date, our Group had relied principally on cash generated from operations and our banking facilities to carry on business and it is expected to continue after the [REDACTED].

-During the Track Record Period, certain banking facilities granted to our Group including the Trade Facility, the Overdraft Facility I, the Overdraft Facility III, the Overdraft Facility IV and the Credit Card Facility were secured by guarantees and collateral security provided by our Controlling Shareholders or their respective associates.
+During the Track Record Period, certain banking facilities granted to our Group including the Trade Facility, the Overdraft Facility I, the Overdraft Facility II, the Overdraft Facility III, the Overdraft Facility IV and the Credit Card Facility were secured by guarantees and collateral security provided by our Controlling Shareholders or their respective associates.
 For details of the above facilities, please refer to the section headed "Financial Information - Description of certain items of consolidated statements of financial positions - Bank overdrafts and bank borrowing".
 On 6 July 2017, we have entered into a new facility letter to replace the Trade Facility, the Overdraft Facility I, the Overdraft Facility III and the Credit Card Facility and the relevant guarantees and security have been released and replaced by securities over the deposit of Wing Fung HK.
 On 27 February 2017, the Overdraft Facility IV had been terminated.
-In addition, on 21 March 2017, we had obtained a revised banking facility for the Overdraft Facility II from the lending bank stating that the remaining guarantees and collateral security provided by our Controlling Shareholders will be released and replaced by a promissory note signed by Botop Macau and a corporate guarantee to be provided by our Company upon Listing.
-On 6 November 2017, we had obtained the Term Loan which is secured by guarantees and collateral security provided by our Controlling Shareholders or their respective associates, all of which shall be replaced by the corporate guarantee of our Company upon Listing.
-For details, please refer to the sections headed "Financial information - Description of certain items of consolidated statements of financial position - Trade and bills payables - Bills payables" and "Financial information - Description of certain items of consolidated statements of financial position - Bank overdrafts and bank borrowing" in this prospectus.
-As such, upon Listing, our Group will have independent access to third party financing without relying on any guarantee from our Controlling Shareholders or their respective associates.
-In addition, all loans and advances due from/to our Controlling Shareholders or their respective associates will be fully settled upon Listing.
+In addition, on 21 March 2017, we had obtained a revised banking facility for the Overdraft Facility II from the lending bank stating that the remaining guarantees and collateral security provided by our Controlling Shareholders will be released and replaced by a promissory note signed by Botop Macau and a corporate guarantee to be provided by our Company upon [REDACTED].
+On 6 November 2017, we had obtained the Term Loan which is secured by guarantees and collateral security provided by our Controlling Shareholders or their respective associates, all of which shall be replaced by the corporate guarantee of our Company upon [REDACTED].
+For details, please refer to the sections headed "Financial information - Description of certain items of consolidated statements of financial position - Trade and bills payables - Bills payables" and "Financial information - Description of certain items of consolidated statements of financial position for ertain items of consolidated statements of financial position of certain items of consolidated statements of financial position of certain items of consolidated statements of financial position of certain items of consolidated statements of financial position of certain items of consolidated statements of financial position of certain items of consolidated statements of financial position and sources independent access to third party financing without relying on any guarantee from our Controlling Shareholders or their respective associates.
+In addition, all loans and advances due from/to our Controlling Shareholders or their respective associates will be fully settled upon [REDACTED].